niravb1992/vhosts.local/README.md

 vhosts.local
 ===============

-Python script to create an apache virtual host in mac
+A simple Python script to create apache virtual hosts in OS X

 Prerequisites
 ================